You can make a difference.

 100% of your donations go directly to saving the lives of cats and kittens in need.
 These donations make it possible for us to fight for the little guys.
 We can’t do it without your support!

-Monetary donations through PayPal or Venmo
+Monetary donations through PayPal, Venmo, or cashapp

 Monetary donations help supply the babies with food, litter (it’s cheaper at Petco vs Amazon), enrichment (toys, scratching posts, blankets, beds, etc), vet care (both routine and emergency care or additional care for babies who require it), medications, medical supplies, and vaccines.
 Monthly donations, even if it’s just $5/month, is a HUGE help towards keeping these guys cared for regularly.
 This is the BEST way to help!